 3. You must be living in one of the rural areas listed above.

 You will be given priority if you are a senior citizen, a person with a disability a veteran, or in a family with children five years old and younger.

 The interest rate for the program is set based on the previous year’s consumer price index.
-Loans issued in 2018 will have an interest rate of 2.1%.
-Loans issued in 2019 are expected to be have an interest rate of 2.9%.
+Loans issued in 2022 will have an interest rate of 4.7%.
 Your interest rate is not adjustable; once you take out a loan, your interest rate is fixed for the length of the loan.

 Rehabilitation Agencies may need to, and are authorized to charge you up to 7% of the home rehabilitation costs as an administrative fee.
 This fee is to help cover the costs of title reports, project management, and loan processing fees.